obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 when establishing a BGP over TCP/TLS session.

 If both BGP peer supports TCP-AO, the TLS stack is protected against payload injection and this attack can be avoided.
+When combined with TCP-AO, it also counters TCP injection attacks listed in {{RFC5082}}.

 Furthermore, if the BGP router supports TCP-AO, we recommend an opportunistic TCP-AO approach as suggested in {{draft-bonaventure-tcp-ao-tls}}.
 The